kiboschool/course-data-structures-and-algorithms/src/lessons/week-01/practice.md

 ## 3. Tracing Memory Modifications

 Consider the Python code below.
-Trace the execution of the code by creating a memory diagram showing the stack and the heap.
+Trace the execution of the code by creating a memory diagram showing the stack and the heap, or use Python Tutor.
 What is output the by the `print` statement?
 Only execute the code after you have attempted the exercise.

 <iframe src="https://trinket.io/embed/python/3d20d411fa" width="100%" height="356" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>